jas-per/luckyLUKS/README.rst

     please use the 'mount point' option in luckyLUKS

-Using luckyLUKS with a wayland-based display server / compositor instead of Xorg is possible with `gnome` and `kde` \
+Using luckyLUKS with a wayland-based display server / compositor instead of Xorg is possible eg with `gnome`, `kde` or `sway` \
 and for security reasons this is very much recommended!
 There is still some work left to get wayland running smooth though, \
 so check usability for yourself - things like gaming, input drivers, screen recording and also tray icon functionality \
 might stop you from using a wayland compositor yet.